ThailanSwaity/Phronima/README.md

       cargo run -sim ./helloworld.bf

 # Memory
-Phronima uses an array of 256 bytes as its "memory", with the remaining 29,744 cells of brainf*ck to be used as a stack
+Phronima uses an array of 256 bytes as its addressable "memory", with the remaining 29,744 cells of brainf*ck to be used as a stack

 There is no type system implemented and I only plan on having two: byte and pointer.
 Be careful when writing with this language as it is very easy to cause stack underflow